 We'll organize the comparison criteria into three sections.

-The first section considers which tools provide which Accelerate metrics, and how those metrics are calculated and displayed.
+The first section considers which tools track which Accelerate / DORA metrics, and how those metrics are calculated and displayed.
 We want to know if all four metrics are present and accurately measured.
 We also want to the tools to show the metrics clearly and comprehensively.
 Accurate measurement leads to better insights, conclusions, and results.
 Seeing the big picture and trends is also essential.

 The second section tackles developer friendliness.
 We’re not talking about ease of use, but rather if the tools track individual metrics or dubious proxies for productivity that are "unfriendly" to developers as they could increase stress and be counterproductive.